KmolYuan/Pyslvs-UI/README.md

 Requirement
 ===

-You should install some python module first.
+You should install some python module and SDK first.

 **Linux**: